Initial Emergency Assessment

 • Avoid central access due to increased risk of thrombus

-• All patients should be given fluid replacement and this should occur before insulin/immediately.
-The amount of fluid is dependant on if they are shocked:
+• All patients should be given fluid replacement and this should occur before insulin.
+The rate of fluid is dependent on if they are shocked or not.

 Initial investigations